 American Schools and Hospitals Abroad (ASHA)

+Lubuto Library Partners is honored to be the organization supporting the construction of public libraries to receive an ASHA grant.
 Since 1947, USAID’s American Schools and Hospitals Abroad (ASHA) program has assisted schools, hospitals, and libraries around the globe in spreading the best ideas, innovations, and practices in American health and education.
 With the organization’s support, USAID/ASHA partners offer opportunities for high-quality education and medical care in areas where they have often before been almost inaccessible.
-ASHA supports work that fosters civil society, inclusiveness, tolerance, innovation, and new technology, educating the next generation of global citizens and leaders.
+ASHA supports building construction and the purchase of commodities for those buildings for work that fosters civil society, inclusiveness, tolerance, innovation, and new technology, educating the next generation of global citizens and leaders.

-In 2014, ASHA awarded Lubuto almost $250,000 to build a fourth library at the Mthunzi Centre in Lusaka.
-Because the grant has provided funding for a carefully planned core book collection, the Mthunzi American Youth Lubuto Library serves as a model for libraries in the developing world that depend largely on randomly assorted book donations—and do not utilize the best practices of American public libraries.
+In 2014, ASHA awarded Lubuto almost $250,000 to fund the construction of a fourth library at the Mthunzi Centre in Lusaka.
+Because the grant also provided funding for a carefully planned core book collection.
+Thanks to the funds to purchase the book collection the Mthunzi American Youth Lubuto Library now serves as a model for libraries in the developing world, which unlike Lubuto libraries depend largely on randomly assorted book donations—and do not utilize the best practices of American public libraries.
 The funding also allowed for the installation of solar panels, lessening the environmental impact of the buildings.
-The library opened in 2017 and centre Director Malama Mazaba asserts that the library gives "power to children so they can have a better future."